Supervised Injection Facilities

 SIFs have been researched and evaluated for years.
 The evidence is conclusive that they reduce HIV and hepatitis transmission risks, prevent overdose deaths, reduce public injections, reduce discarded syringes, and increase the number of people who enter drug treatment.

-Supervised injection facilities are operating in 27 cities around the world, including in Sydney, Australia and Oslo, Norway.
+There are now actually approximately 100 SIFs operating in at least 66 cities around the world in nine countries (Switzerland, Germany, the Netherlands, Norway, Luxembourg, Spain, Denmark, Australia and Canada).
 The first North American supervised injection site, Insite, opened in Vancouver, Canada in 2003.

 No such facilities currently exist in the United States, but the Drug Policy Alliance is advocating for supervised injection pilot programs in San Francisco and New York City.
 We are working to expand the national dialogue on drug control to include policies and programs that mitigate the harms of drug use without mandating abstinence.